Frequently Asked Questions

 6. What characteristics are you looking for in a donor?

 A caring and compassionate person, who is also bright and attractive, and has some flexibility with her schedule.
-She must be very responsible.
+A woman who is very responsible and quick in responding to messages and emails.

 7. Will I undergo surgery?

 No. Your eggs will be retrieved vaginally.
 This involves needle aspiration or a "suction needle".
 There is no cutting, no scar.
-You will be under conscious sedation for 20 minutes and will have someone attend the retrieval with you so they can assist you to return home.
+You will be under conscious sedation for 20 minutes and will have someone attend the retrieval with you and in close contact with you after.
 We are available for you during the entire process.

 8. Will I be able to have children after egg donation?